srinuneehaal/CaC-Patterns/confluence_docs/categories/portfolio-group.md

 ## Application
 - The apply stage rewrites the snapshot via `StateFileService`, persisting the full `PortfolioGroupFile` list per scope so the next plan run sees the latest set.

+## Strategy classes
+- Planner: `PortfolioGroupFileParsingStrategy`.
+- Apply: `PortfolioGroupPlanItemApplier` + `StateFileService.persistListDocument`.

+## Flow diagram
+- Refer to `spec/plan-apply/all-categories.md#derived-portfolios-&-portfolio-groups` for the combined list-flow diagram: parser -> diff -> plan -> aggregate persistence.

-## References
+## Sequence diagram
-- The shared list handling section in `spec/plan-apply/all-categories.md#derived-portfolios-&-portfolio-groups` also applies here.
-- Use this doc when explaining how derived portfolios and portfolio groups share state rehydration logic.
+- Pair this page with `diagrams/sequence_1.mmd` to show how portfolio groups are part of the final apply phase that rewrites list snapshots.